kneath/kneath.github.com/handbook/index.md

 If you know me, you know I've always dabbled in computers.
 It's a lifelong passion of mine — I love building stuff with computers.
 All the while I've seen the good and bad that it's wrought on the world.
 I don't love the end result.
 And I'm rarely the person to tell you technology will fix all your problems.
 I still think more people need to spend time in our forests and lakes.

 But technology is a tool.
 And a new tool has come along that is really important.
-AI, LLMs, Chat GPT — the words not important — you know what they are.
+AI, LLMs, Chat GPT — the words aren't important — you know what they are.
 Recently there have been some breakthroughs that change the rules of the game. **I do not know where this is going.** This isn't some warning of coming apocalypse or impending nirvana.
 I just know tools create leverage, and this one is coming like nothing else before.

 Here's something that feels like a moral imperative for me to communicate: <em class="highlight">the time is now to learn how to use these tools, or you will be used by them</em>.
 If you do any kind of knowledge work (research, spreadsheets, anything done on a computer) you need to learn to use these tools.
 You can also learn how to weld, wire up homes, be a good mother, run an excavator, or be a good therapist.
 My point is that powerful, greedy people _will_ be using these tools.
 Fight fire with fire.
 Learn these tools and wrap your head around them.